Guidance for completing your Expression of Interest

 What we don't support:

 * We will identify new ideas to support which are at an earlier stage and would not get through our applicant quiz.
 We will contact organisations proactively to apply for this support.

-with an annual turnover of less than £100,000 (as reflected in the latest set of accounts)*.
+with a regular annual turnover of less than £100,000 (as reflected in the latest set of accounts)*.

 without at least three non-executive trustees or directors.

 - Social investments for less than £100,000 or more than £2m.